VoliJS/NestedTypes/README.md

 IMPORTANT.
-There changes in verion 9.x which is not compatible with previous versions.
-Following changes in code will be required:
+There are changes in verion 9.x breaking compatibility with previous versions.
+Following changes in your code are  required:
 - NestedTypes.Attribute({ ... }) -> NestedTypes.options({ ... })
 - NestedTypes.Attribute( Type, value ) -> Type.value( value )